Cost+Docs

 merchant_order_idNoYour own reference ID for the order

-return_urlNoURL to redirect the customer to after a successful payment
+return_urlNoURL to redirect the customer after payment (default for all statuses)

 localeNoLanguage for the payment page.
 Supported: en-GB, de-DE, nl-NL, nl-BE, fr-BE, sv-SE, no-NO, da-DK